triton-inference-server/server/docs/quickstart.rst

 Running The Image Classification Example
 ----------------------------------------

-From within the tensorrtserver_client image, run the example image-client application to perform image classification using the example resnet50_netdef from the example model repository.
+From within the tritonserver_client image, run the example image-client application to perform image classification using the example resnet50_netdef from the example model repository.